Does CPAP Therapy Stop Snoring?

 - Prioritize proper maintenance of your CPAP equipment: Sanitizing your CPAP supplies helps them function effectively and enables you to stay healthy.

 As you can see, snoring can result from a compilation of lifestyle habits, an underlying condition, or both.
-Either way, it's always best to check with your doctor to understand the root cause and find an appropriate solution for proper, healthy rest.
+Either way, it's always best to check with your doctor to understand the root cause and find appropriate treatment options for proper, healthy rest.